 'Tackling' & Running

-Players may not grab hold of ball carrier to impede progress; they must be going for the flag.
+Players may not grab hold of a ball carrier to impede progress; they must only pull the flag.
 (Note: Slight grabbing of the shirt or body may occur when going for the flag and may not be a penalty, if it is sustained it will be.
 This is an Officials judgment and the judgment will stand, be in control of your hands.)

 Like in basketball, Ball carriers must avoid contact with a defender who holds a position.
 If a defender is holding a position, the ball carrier must go around the defender.
 If he has no where else to go, he must stop or go out of bounds to avoid running into a player with position.